Mahatir-Ahmed-Tusher/Heart-Disease-Risk-Prediction-Dataset/README.md

 3. Developing decision support systems for early detection of cardiovascular risks.
 4. Educational purposes, such as teaching predictive modeling in healthcare.

+To contribute in the kaggle: https://www.kaggle.com/datasets/mahatiratusher/heart-disease-risk-prediction-dataset/data

 ## Limitations
--**Synthetic Nature :** The dataset is synthetically generated and may not fully replicate real-world complexities.
+- **Synthetic Nature :** The dataset is synthetically generated and may not fully replicate real-world complexities.
 - **Simplified Output :** The output label is binary (0 or 1).
 In real-world scenarios, risk stratification might involve multiple levels (e.g., low, moderate, high).
 - **Missing Data :** No missing values are included in this dataset.